joelmontavon/sds-docs/README.md

 #### Foreign Partition

-To read or write to the foreign partitions, use the appropriate `Patient` reference and X-Partition-Header to specify the partition in the request (e.g., X-Partition-Name: https://example.org/fhir).
+To read or write to the foreign partitions, use the appropriate `Patient` reference and `X-Partition-Name` header to specify the partition in the request (e.g., X-Partition-Name: https://example.org/fhir).
 To create or update resources in the foreign partitions, always use a PUT request.
 ###### Example:
 PUT http://localhost:8080/fhir/Patient/456
 |Header|Value|Notes|